Request a Speaker (Virtual)

 The Buzz on Bees

+In the fall, goldenrod blooms cover the fields with their vibrant yellow petals.
+This native wildflower attracts thousands of insects to its nectar and pollen and that attracts small predators to eat those insects - it's like a mini Serengeti out there!
 Step outside of your comfort zone and uncover the diversity of insect species in The University of Guelph Arboretum.
 Students will search for live insects around their home, neighbourhood, and their local environments and identify them with help from a naturalist.
 Recommended for grades 9-12.
-Complete a request form now.
+Not available in the winter.

 Exploring Food Chemistry